Wissididom/poke-guesser-bot/README.md

 ## Multi-language Support

 Poké-guesser Bot supports guesses containing pokemon names in other languages as supported by Poké-API.
 This makes it great for an international discord server with players from many different regions.
+It does not have a multi-language UX though.

 ## Dynamic Leaderboard